ably-labs/Ableye/README.md

 ### Rest Client

-The rest client support a smaller number of features than the realtime client.
+The rest client supports a smaller number of features than the realtime client.

 After creating a rest client, a channel can be set by inputting a channel name then left mouse clicking on the `Set Channel` button.